sifteo/thundercracker/README.md

 Parts
 -----

-deps
+#### deps

 Outside dependencies, included for convenience.

-docs
+#### docs

 Build files for the SDK documentation, as well as other miscellaneous platform documentation.

-emulator
+#### emulator

 The Thundercracker hardware emulator.
 Includes an accurate hardware simulation of the cubes, and the necessary glue to execute "sim" builds of master firmware in lockstep with this hardware simulation.
 Also includes a unit testing framework.

-extras
+#### extras

 Various userspace programs which are neither full games nor included in the SDK as "example" code.
 This directory can be used for internal tools and toys which aren't quite up to our standards for inclusion in the SDK.

-firmware
+#### firmware

 Firmware source for cubes and master.

-launcher
+#### launcher

 Source for the "launcher" app, the shell which contains the game selector menu and other non-game functionality that's packaged with the system.
 This is compiled with the SDK as an ELF binary.

-sdk
+#### sdk

 Development kit for game software, running on the master.
 This directory is intended to contain only redistributable components.
 During build, pre-packaged binaries, built binaries, and built docs are copied here.

-stir
+#### stir

 Our asset preparation tool, the Sifteo Tiled Image Reducer.

-test
+#### test

 Unit tests for firmware, SDK, and simulator.

-tools
+#### tools

 Internal tools for SDK packaging, factory tests, etc.

-vm
+#### vm

 Tools and documentation for the virtual machine sandbox that games execute in.
-Includes "slinky", the Sifteo linker and code generator for LLVM.
+Includes `slinky`, the Sifteo linker and code generator for LLVM.

 Operating System